Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 Brighton State Recreation Area*

-Brighton State Recreation Area, in Livingston County in southeast Michigan is home to nine lakes and a designated swimming beach.
-The park has an accessible walkway down to the waterfront.
-There is a beach wheelchair available for use as well.
+Brighton State Recreation Area in Livingston County is home to nine lakes and a designated swimming beach.
+There’s an accessible walkway to the waterfront and a beach wheelchair available to borrow.

 Dodge #4 State Park

-Located on the shores of Cass Lake in southeast Michigan’s Oakland County, you’ll find an accessible walkway down to the waterfront.
-There is no beach wheelchair available at this location.
+On the shores of Cass Lake in Oakland County, this park has an accessible walkway to the waterfront.
+No beach wheelchair at this location.

 Island Lake State Park*